ipuppyyt/invite-manager-bot/README.md

 ## Description

 This is the code repository for the invitelogger classic Discord Bot.
+This fork is made to maintain the code of inviteManager and keep the incredible work of its devs alive.
+I'm not a perfect developer, I'm currently learning so don't hesitate to PR/contact me for code advices and improvements.

 ## Docs